kherge-archive/php-annotations/README.md

 [![Build Status][]](https://travis-ci.org/herrera-io/php-annotations)

-Annotations is a generalized version of the [Doctrine Annoations][] library.
+Annotations is a generalized version of the [Doctrine Annotations][] library.
 It is designed to work with Doctrine style annotations, but without requiring that annotation classes or constants to exist.
 The library provides a way to tokenize annotations and convert them to other formats.